 The Charleston Resilience Network hosted its second bi-monthly Resilience Coffee Hour on Tuesday, July 25th, 2017 at Sojourn Coffee in West Ashley.
 20 people attended, and out of that 20, we had 11 new people join us!
 This coffee hour had a different format than the previous one–per a recommendation from a CRN member, we decided to have targeted “Lightning Talks”.
 These lightning talks are intended to allow CRN members to share the projects they are involved in that relate to resilience.
 This month, we highlighted non-profits, and had 4 wonderful speakers.
 Please see the links below for information on the speakers and their talks.

-The Charleston Resilience Network hosted its first bi-monthly Resilience Coffee Hour on May 23, 2017, at Sojourn Coffee in West Ashley.
+The Charleston Resilience Network hosted its first bi-monthly Resilience Coffee Hour on Tuesday, May 23, 2017, at Sojourn Coffee in West Ashley.
 The event was attended by 27 people from a variety of organizations and backgrounds, including emergency management, public health, engineering and construction, planning and architecture, business continuity, academia, community outreach, and local, state, and federal government.
 Attendees shared what they are working on within the resilience realm in a lightning round format, after which they were able to network and discuss ideas, and projects in more detail.